Applications for places on the Manchester Nexus SCITT must be made through Apply for teacher training – GOV.UK (www.gov.uk)

 You will be required to obtain a certificate for an enhanced DBS check as you will be engaging in regulated activity, if successful in your application for a training place.

 It is a requirement that all entrants (Primary and Secondary phases) have achieved a standard equivalent to a grade 4 (Grade C) in the GCSE examinations in English and Mathematics.
 Additionally Primary trainees must have achieved a standard equivalent to a grade 4 (Grade C) in the GCSE examination in a Science subject.
-These qualifications or accepted equivalency tests must be in in place before an application through UCAS is made.
+These qualifications or accepted equivalency tests must be in in place before an application is made.
 As this is a Post-Graduate degree, a first degree is needed to apply.
-Normally, the required degree will be of a 2.2 level or above, however, we would encourage you to contact us directly if you would like to apply and you have a 3rd.
+Normally, the required degree will be of a 2.2 level or above; however, we would encourage you to contact us directly if you would like to apply and you have a 3rd.
 For Primary this can be any degree in any subject.
-For Secondary this is ideally a degree 50% related to your chosen subject, however, there are subject knowledge enhancement courses available for some subjects.
-We can also work with you to develop your Subject Knowledge prior to September and throughout the training year.
-Therefore, we still encourage you to apply regardless of your degree subject.
+For Secondary this is ideally a degree 50% related to your chosen subject.

 Before final acceptance on the course, all candidates who are offered a firm or conditional place will complete and return a declaration of health questionnaire.
 This information will be considered by the medical adviser who will request additional information if necessary.
 The majority of trainees sail through this process so you shouldn’t be alarmed.

-Interviews take place at Blue Coat School for Secondary applicants and at our Primary partner schools for Primary applicants.
+All interviews take place face to face.
 The interview panel will be made up of the Head of Recruitment, representatives from our partner schools and phase or subject specialists.
+Primary trainees are assessed in numeracy and literacy, as well as the panel interview.